 Teens who enroll in our piano and keyboard lessons gain skill and confidence on the piano while also developing the tools they need to work in a team.
 Every program for teens includes private piano lessons and group/band rehearsals that will prepare the student for epic live shows.
 All teens are enrolled in or audition for one of the following programs: Rock 101, Performance, House Band, and AllStars.

-It's never too late to learn to play the piano or keyboard.
-School of Rock's adult keyboard lessons teach you the fundamentals of the piano though private keyboard lessons, group rehearsals, and live performances, all done by way of playing popular rock songs.
+It's never too late to learn to play the piano or keyboard for adults.
+Our expert keyboard teachers guide you through the fundamentals of the piano through private keyboard lessons, group rehearsals, and live performances, all done by way of playing popular rock songs.
 Learn more about our Adult Program for musicians 18 and up.

-Depending on the program, School of Rock's keyboard lessons can cost from around $150 to $350 per month.
+Depending on the program, School of Rock's keyboard lessons can cost from around $150 to $350 or more per month.
 Exact prices vary between locations.
 What's included?
 Unlike most hourly keyboard lessons, our programs include weekly private keyboard lessons and group rehearsals that inspire confidence and teamwork.
-Keyboard students are also welcome to use our facilities whenever we're open, even if they just want to hangout and learn from or collaborate with other musicians.
+Keyboard students are also welcome to use our facilities whenever we're open, even if they just want to hang out and learn from or collaborate with other musicians.

 School of Rock does let kids borrow keyboards for lessons and rehearsal, but for best results students are encouraged to have a piano or keyboard at home for daily practice.
-As students reach higher skill levels on the piano or keyboard, they will be encouraged to purchase their own instruments to use at home for daily practice.
+As students reach higher skill levels on the piano or keyboard, our keyboard teachers recommend that students purchase their own instruments to use at home for daily practice.

 With steady practice, playing in a group, and weekly private keyboard lessons, kids and adults can play with basic proficiency in as little as 6 months.
 Some students can reach the more advanced skill levels in as few as 3-5 years, but it does vary depending on age and the level of practice at home.